Charged Kaluza-Klein double-black holes in five dimensions: Abstract

 \section{Abstract}

-Using a solution generating technique based on the symmetries of the dimensionally reduced Lagrangian we derive an exact solution of the Einstein-Maxwell-Dilaton field equations in five dimensions describing a system of two general non-extremally charged static Kaluza-Klein black holes and investigate some of its thermodynamic properties.
-We also show how to recover various known solutions in particular cases. \\ \\ PACS: 04.20.-q, 04.20.Jb, 04.50.+h
+Using a solution generating technique based on the symmetries of the dimensionally reduced Lagrangian we derive an exact solution of the Einstein-Maxwell-Dilaton field equations in five dimensions describing a system of two general non-extremally charged static Kaluza-Klein black holes with spherical horizons.
+We investigate some of its thermodynamic properties and we also show how to recover various known solutions in particular cases. \\ \\ PACS: 04.20.-q, 04.20.Jb, 04.50.+h